 The Napa Valley Transportation Authority (NVTA) serves as the congestion management agency and public transit provider for the jurisdictions in Napa County, and is one of the nine (9) Bay Area counties within the Metropolitan Transportation Commission (MTC) region.
-NVTA's service area includes a population of 150,000 residents over 740 square miles of land, consisting mostly of smaller, rural communities and agricultural land.
+NVTA's service area includes a population of 112,600 residents, consisting mostly of smaller, rural communities and agricultural land.
 The service area is diverse, with large numbers of residents speaking a language other than English as their primary means of communication.